Azure/Cloud-Native/website/docs/resources/intro.md

 sidebar_position: 1
 ---

-# Cloud Native Apps
+# Cloud-Native Apps

-> **Cloud Native Apps are built from the ground up and optimized for cloud scale and performance.**
+> **Cloud-Native Apps are built from the ground up and optimized for cloud scale and performance.**

 They’re based on microservices architectures, use managed services, and take advantage of continuous delivery to achieve reliability and faster time to market.
 Learn how to [build cloud-native apps on Azure!](https://azure.microsoft.com/solutions/cloud-native-apps/?WT.mc_id=javascript-74010-ninarasi)